Restricted graph Lie algebras in characteristic two: Introduction

 We also consider the Bloch-Kato property for restricted Lie algebras.
-A restricted Lie algebra $\mathfrak{g}$ is defined as weakly Bloch-Kato if all of its standard restricted subalgebras are quadratic, and Bloch-Kato if all of its standard restricted subalgebras are Koszul.
-Such property is intended to mimic the behavior of subgroups of maximal pro-$p$ quotients of $G_\F$ for some field $\F$.
-Unlike the zero or odd characteristic case, where (restricted) Lie algebras are Koszul when all of their subalgebras generated in degree $1$ are quadratic (see \cite{sb_kosz}), in characteristic two this is unknown.
-Nevertheless, we demonstrate that within the classes of restricted Lie algebras under consideration, this property holds true. \begin{thm} Let $\mf g$ be either a T-RAAG Lie algebra or an ERA Lie algebra over an arbitrary field of characteristic $2$.
-Then the following are equivalent: \begin{enumerate} \item The restricted Lie algebra $\mf g$ is weakly Bloch-Kato; \item The restricted Lie algebra $\mf g$ is Bloch-Kato. \end{enumerate} \end{thm}
+A restricted Lie algebra $\mathfrak{g}$ is said to be weakly Bloch-Kato if all of its standard restricted subalgebras are quadratic, and Bloch-Kato if all of its standard restricted subalgebras are Koszul.
+Such property is intended to mimic the behaviour of subgroups of maximal pro-$p$ quotients of $G_\F$ for some field $\F.$ Unlike the zero/odd characteristic cases, where (restricted) Lie algebras are Koszul when all of their subalgebras generated in degree $1$ are quadratic (see \cite{sb_kosz}), in characteristic two this is false in general.
+Nevertheless, we demonstrate that within the classes of restricted Lie algebras under consideration, this property holds true. \begin{thm} Let $\mf g$ be either a T-RAAG Lie algebra or an ERA Lie algebra over an arbitrary field of characteristic $2.$ Then the following are equivalent: \begin{enumerate} \item The restricted Lie algebra $\mf g$ is weakly Bloch-Kato. \item The restricted Lie algebra $\mf g$ is Bloch-Kato. \end{enumerate} \end{thm}